kodingkoning/poplar/README.md

 ### Running the Pipeline

-After installing using `setup.sh` and updating `config.py`, change the header and input in `poplar.sbatch`.
+After installing using `setup.sh` and updating `parsl/config.py`, change the header and input in `poplar.sh`.
 The partion name and time limit are machine dependent.
 The path to the JSON file also needs be included as an argument for the Python script.

 Options for Poplar are available in the help menu, by running `parsl/main.py -h`.